-The Group is principally engaged in the business of provision of technology and services for lottery systems, terminal equipment and gaming products in China's lottery market.
+The Group is principally engaged in the business of provision of technology and services for lottery systems, terminal equipment and gaming products and their operations in China's lottery market.
 The principal businesses of the Group cover various lottery products ranging from video lottery, computer-generated ticket games and KENO-type lottery to new media lottery.

-Analysis of the Group's turnover and segment information for the year ended 31 December 2015 are set out in Note 5 to the consolidated financial statements.
+Analysis of the Group's turnover and segment information for the year ended 31 December 2016 are set out in Note 5 to the consolidated financial statements.

-MAJOR SUPPLIERS AND CUSTOMERS
+MAJOR CUSTOMERS AND SUPPLIERS

-The Group's five largest customers accounted for about 85% of its turnover for the year.
-In addition, the largest customer of the Group accounted for about 68% of the Group's turnover.
+The Group's five largest customers accounted for about 70% of its turnover for the year.
+In addition, the largest customer of the Group accounted for about 41% of the Group's turnover.

-The percentage of the Group's purchases attributable to the Group's five largest suppliers was about 29%.
-In addition, the largest supplier of the Group accounted for about 8% of the Group's purchases.
+The percentage of the Group's purchases attributable to the Group's five largest suppliers was about 43%.
+In addition, the largest supplier of the Group accounted for about 10% of the Group's purchases.